peopledoc/vault-cli/README.md

 # CLI tool for Hashicorp Vault

-This tools allows simple interactions with the vault API, allowing cofiguration to be done in a separate step using a YAML configuration file.
+This tools allows simple interactions with the vault API, allowing configuration to be done in a separate step using a YAML configuration file.

 This is especially interesting if you interact with Hashicorp Vault from automated deployment tools